kevburnsjr/microcache/README.md

 func main() {
 	// - Nocache: true
 	// Cache is disabled for all requests by default
-	// Cache can be enabled per endpoint with response header
+	// Cache can be enabled per request with response header
 	//
 	//     microcache-cache: 1
 	//